FC Dacia Chișinău: League success (2010–2018)

 Dacia began the 2010–11 season in a Europa League qualifier against Montenegrin club FK Zeta, winning on the away-goals rule after a 1–1 aggregate draw, and were then knocked out 2–0 on aggregate by Swedish team Kalmar FF.
 The Russian coach Igor Dobrovolskiy was appointed as head coach of Dacia before the league season began.
 Dacia were the sole unbeaten side in the league by their 17th match, which they lost 3–0 to Sheriff Tiraspol.
 Following that result, they remained unbeaten for the remaining 22 league games of the season.
 Dacia won their first, and so far only, Moldovan National Division title in 2010–11, finishing 9 points ahead of runners-up Sheriff and denying the Tiraspol club an eleventh consecutive title.

 Also that season, Dacia signed an agreement with the Buiucani sports school to create a reserve team, Dacia Buiucani.

 Before the 2011–12 season, Dacia won the revived Moldovan Super Cup against Iskra-Stal Rîbnița, with the only goal of the game coming from new signing Vasili Pavlov.
-In July 2011, Dacia made their UEFA Champions League debut in the second qualifying round, against Georgian champions Zestafoni.
+In July 2011, Dacia made their UEFA Champions League debut in the second qualifying round, against Georgian champions Zestaponi.
 Despite winning the home leg 2–0, Dacia lost 3–0 in the return leg and were eliminated.
 Dobrovolski was replaced with Igor Negrescu during the league season, and Dacia finished as runners-up as Sheriff regained their title.

-Dacia entered the 2012-13 UEFA Europa League in the first qualifying round, where they beat Slovenians Celje 1–0 in each leg.
+Dacia entered the 2012–13 UEFA Europa League in the first qualifying round, where they beat Slovenians Celje 1–0 in each leg.
 In the second qualifying round, against IF Elfsborg of Sweden, Dacia won the first leg 1–0 before losing the second 2–0 away and were subsequently eliminated.

 On 13 March 2018, Dacia announced that they would not be participating in the 2018 Moldovan National Division.